Save £300 on 5 April 2021 departure

 Morning tour of Old Delhi including the Jama Masjid mosque and Chandni Chowk.
 Enjoy lunch at Haveli Dharampura overlooking Old Delhi.
 Drive through Lutyens’ New Delhi passing Rashtrapati Bhavan and India Gate.
 Rest of the day at leisure to relax at the hotel or sample the local markets.
 Optional visit to Akshardham temple for the sunset water show*.
 (B, L, D)

-Transfer to the airport for a direct flight to London with Jet Airways.
+Transfer to the airport for a direct flight to London with British Airways.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.